Skip to main content

 Accountability Mechanisms

-The systems, processes, and structures that enable organisations to answer to stakeholders, including communities, donors, and partners, for their performance, decisions, and use of resources.
+The systems, processes, and structures that enable organizations to answer to stakeholders, including communities, donors, and partners, for their performance, decisions, and use of resources.

 Knowledge Management for M&E